xjtuiair-cag/Matterhorn/README.md

 decoder = snn.AvgSpikeDecoder()
 ```

 It will take first dimension as temporal dimension, and generate statistical results as output.
-The output can be transported into ANN for further processes.
+The output can be transported into ANNs for further processes.

 Matterhorn provides a convenient container `matterhorn_pytorch.snn.Sequential` to connect all your SNN and ANN models.